Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Literature review

 \citet{LeechLeech2013} use voting power analysis for both the Board of Governors and the Executive Board to show that the power of the United States is enhanced at the expense of all other members.

-\citet{Kurz2016} makes a sensitivity analysis with different quotas in the Board of Governors.
-Algorithms based on dynamic programming are developed to compute exact values of the Shapley-Shubik and Banzhaf power indices for all member countries, both before and after the 2016 quota reform.
-Power distribution is found to be highly sensitive to quota changes, particularly for major economies.

 \citet{FreixasKaniovski2014} introduce the Minimum Sum Representation (MSR) index as a novel measure of voting power in weighted voting games and apply it to analyse two IMF constituencies.
-The MSR index distributes power more equally than traditional indices like Banzhaf and Shapley--Shubik, assigning less power to dominant countries (e.g., Belgium) and more to smaller ones (e.g., Kosovo and Slovenia), resulting in a lower Gini coefficient and a fairer power distribution.
+The MSR index distributes power more equally than traditional indices, assigning less power to dominant countries (e.g., Belgium) and more to smaller ones (e.g., Kosovo and Slovenia), resulting in a lower Gini coefficient and a fairer power distribution.

-\citet{Clark2017} investigates the unequal distribution of voting power within the IMF and the World Bank from 1951 to 2010.
-Despite global economic convergence, voting power in these institutions remains highly unequal, favouring wealthy, core nations---particularly G7 members---and marginalising developing countries, especially those with high debt burdens.
-The research finds that beyond official economic indicators like GDP, social networks, military alliances, and world-system positions also significantly influence vote allocation.
+\citet{Clark2017} investigates the unequal distribution of voting weights within the IMF and the World Bank from 1951 to 2010.
+Despite global economic convergence, voting weights in these institutions remains highly unequal, marginalising developing countries, especially those with high debt burdens.
+The research finds that beyond official economic indicators like GDP, social networks, military alliances, and world-system positions also significantly influence voting weight allocation.

 \citet{BhattacherjeeSarkar2019} propose using Pearson’s correlation coefficient to assess the similarity between weights and power indices, and standard inequality indices (like the Gini index and coefficient of variation) to compare inequality in weights versus power.
 Since the choice of voting threshold significantly affects both similarity and inequality, they argue that adjusting this threshold, rather than altering the weights, can better align voting power with intended socio-economic representations.
 Applying their framework to the IMF Executive Board, they find the current threshold to be suboptimal.